 A family tree will be so fun for your family, future relatives, or even strangers to find.
 This is the history of your family.
 It’s also a fun project to do some research on your lineage and pull everything together.
 You can draw one, print it out, or use photos to bring the tree to life.

 18. Family photos

 A time capsule wouldn’t be complete without a picture or two of your family.
-Family photos put faces to the names for anyone that finds your capsule.
+Family photos put faces to the names of anyone that finds your capsule.

 If it’s you opening the capsule in the future, it will be fun to see what you all looked like, and what pictures you chose to represent your family.